shbhrsaha/shbhrsaha.github.io/_posts/2023-01-24-hard-to-explain.md

 1. **Writing** - Whether it’s for marketing copy or fiction, it’s hard to explain how to write something well, but easy to verify it’s written well.

-2. **Generative Art** - It’s hard to explain all the steps to draw a cat in the style of an oil painting.
+2. **Images** - It’s hard to explain all the steps to draw a cat in the style of an oil painting.
 But if I showed you one, it’d be easy to verify it depicts what I claim.

 3. **Coding** - Given an IDE context, it’s hard to explain how to produce the next line of code.
 But when GitHub Copilot suggests a code block, it’s easy to verify by inspecting the code and/or running it.